jhumphry/SPARK_NORX/README.md

 ## Examples

-Two example programs are included. `norx_example` is a simple example of using the high-level API and demonstrates successful encryption and decryption, and also unsuccessful decryption if the tag is altered.
+Three example programs are included. `norx_example` is a simple example of using the high-level API and demonstrates successful encryption and decryption, and also unsuccessful decryption if the tag is altered.

 `norx_test_vectors` uses the lower-level API to print the trace of a sample encryption for each of the suggested variants of NORX.
 These can be compared with the output from running `make debug` on the reference C code provided by the NORX designers.

+`norx_check_padding` checks that authenticated encryption and decryption works correctly when the lengths of the header, message and trailer inputs vary.
+This is primarily to check for any bugs in the implementation of the padding.

 ## Status of SPARK proof